ChoudharyAshutosh/Scribbler-project/README.md

-In this branch, we are going to work on 2nd part of Scribbler project.
+In this branch, we are going to work on 3nd part of Scribbler project.
-This part is a page containing list of posts.
+This part is a post page.